symplex/shd/firmware/fx3/README.md

 firmware:

 ```
-    $ cd uhd.git/firmware/fx3/b200
+    $ cd shd.git/firmware/fx3/b200
     $ make
 ```

-It will generate a `usrp_b200_fw.hex` file, which you can then give to UHD to program your USRP B200 or USRP B210.
+It will generate a `smini_b200_fw.hex` file, which you can then give to SHD to program your SMINI B200 or SMINI B210.